ethhub-io/ethhub/ethereum-roadmap/serenity-phases/proof-of-stake/staking-logistics.md

 # Staking Logistics

 ## Why would I want to stake my Ether?
-To earn rewards.
-For staking your ETH and attesting to correct blocks, you will be paid ETH through a network wide interest rate as well as receive a portion of network transaction fees.
+For staking your ETH and attesting to correct blocks, you will be rewarded with ETH through a network wide interest rate as well as receive a portion of network transaction fees.
 Details can be found [here](https://docs.ethhub.io/ethereum-roadmap/serenity-phases/eth-2.0-economics).

 ## What are the minimum requirements to stake?
-* 32 ETH
+* A minimum of 32 ETH per validator
 * Computer
 * Internet connection